 Some legislators, when creating laws, view the process not through the prism of how it impacts on the best of us, but rather on the worst of us.
 Surely, they will argue, an assisted dying law would make it easier for scheming relatives to get hold of inheritances through malign coercion?

 On the contrary it would make it significantly harder.
 The DPP’s guidelines retrospectively investigate assistance to die.
 Lord Falconer’s Bill puts in place upfront safeguards to determine diagnosis, competence, that the patient is making the decision of their free will and is aware of all their care and treatment options.
 These upfront safeguards are more likely to detect malign coercion than a retrospective investigation of someone’s death, when the main witness is beyond questioning.

 In reality if there is a pressure put on dying people by friends and family the opposite is true: predominately people want their loved ones to hang on indefinitely.

 Assisted dying is not just about patient rights at the end of life but about how society as a whole approaches death and dying, and Lord Falconer’s Bill does not champion rampant individualism but rather it challenges paternalism and the imposition of unshared principles.
 It is a progressive cause of our time, and an issue that will affect us all.
 It is time for change.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.